USTC-Keyanjie/MDANet_ICRA2021/README.md

 python train.py --config default
 ```

-The train report will be saved in the `train.log` file after the program runs.
+The train report will be saved in the `train.log` file after the training.

 ## Inference